 Someone facing criminal charges would be delighted to learn that the judge has agreed to dismiss their case.
 However, there are two ways a case can be dismissed, and they have potentially significantly different outcomes.
-Here’s what you need to know.
+Here’s the answer to what does, “dismissed with prejudice” mean.

 What Does Prejudice Mean in a Court Case?